Papa Air Base Hungary Military Defense Lawyers

 Contact Hard-hitting Pбpa Air Base, Hungary Defense Counsel

-Unlike many defense lawyers or your free Army, Navy, Air Force, or Marine Corps defense lawyer, taking a plea deal is not something we commonly do.
+Unlike many defense lawyers or your free Army, Navy, Space Force, Air Force, or Marine Corps defense lawyer, taking a plea deal is not something we commonly do.
 When our military criminal defense law firms take a service member to defend, our court-martial defense lawyers make the prosecution give us the discovery and present overwhelming proof.
 We take nearly every charge to a jury trial and fight the allegations in front of a military jury.

 Our military defense lawyers at Gonzalez & Waddington will not outsource your case to a third party, and we will not power you into pleading guilty at the eleventh hour.
 In addition, our military criminal defense counsel has successfully contested court-martials and ADSEP boards in the US and worldwide.